ibm-cloud-docs/cis/managing-for-security.md

 The {{site.data.keyword.cis_full}} ({{site.data.keyword.cis_short_notm}}) security settings include safe defaults that are designed to avoid false positives and negative influence on your traffic.
 However, these safe default settings do not provide the best security posture for every customer.
 Follow these steps to make sure that your {{site.data.keyword.cis_short_notm}} account is configured in a safe and secure way.
 {: shortdesc}

-* Secure your origin IP addresses by using proxies and increasing obfuscation.
-* Configure your security level selectively.
-* Activate your Web Application Firewall (WAF) safely.
-* Configure your TLS settings.

 ## Best practice 1: Secure your origin IP addresses
 {: #best-practice-secure-origin-ip-address}